My Priorities for Cotati

 I have heard many residents say, “I only know a few people on my street, but nobody else in Cotati.”

-With a population of 7000, we are a small city, but we include a variety of neighborhoods.
-I advocate programs to support residents coming together in neighborhoods, even as Covid-19 precautions keep us physically apart.
-We can find ways to enjoy each other and our town without risking illness.
+With a population of 7500, we are a small city, but we include a variety of neighborhoods.
+I advocate programs to support residents coming together in neighborhoods.
+We can find ways to enjoy each other and build community.

 • neighborhood walking or biking challenges